 One important thing that you need to know about the Verbal Reasoning section of the GRE General Test is that it contains questions in a variety of formats.
 Some require you to select a single answer choice, some require the selection of more than one answer, and some instruct you to enter a numeric answer.
 Therefore, you must check the instructions to know the kind of response you are required to give.

 To prepare yourself for questions related to Reading Comprehension, you should learn new words every day and enhance your vocabulary.

 You will be required to have active engagement with the text you are reading.

-Practice to formulate and evaluate hypotheses and to reflect on the relationship of a text to the others.
+Practice formulating and evaluating hypotheses, and to reflect on the relationship of a text to the others.

 You will be given different tasks with a time limit of 30 minutes each.
 In such a case, it is important to manage your time while taking the exam.

-For the Analytical Writing section, you will have to keep yourself updated with topics that are most likely to be discussed in the exam.
+For the Analytical Writing section, you will have to practice on different topics that are most likely to be discussed in the exam.

 You must practice providing a response that discusses the extent of a topic by giving proper reasoning and facts supporting your statements.

 Always add the most compelling examples or reasons while writing a response or analysing an issue.

 The ‘Analyse an Argument’ task from this section will assess your ability to understand and evaluate an argument to convey your evaluation in writing.
 For this section, your responses must discuss the specific evidence that is needed to evaluate the argument.